sgong-pdftron/stranger-docs/android/try-demo.md

 To integrate the PDFNet libraries into one of your own projects, here are a few simple steps to prepare your Android Studio project.

-First, add rules to your root-level `build.gradle` file, to include the PDFNet's Maven repository:
+First, add rules to your root-level `build.gradle` file, to include PDFNet's Maven repository:

 ```
 allprojects {